Research & Insight

 Outsourcing Center, Kathleen Goolsby, Senior Writer

-Like a pre-storm sky, a look at the investments outsourcing service providers are currently undertaking presents evidence of tremendous change over the next five years.
+Like a pre-storm sky, a look at the investments outsourcing solutions providers are currently undertaking presents evidence of tremendous change over the next five years.
 They’re mapping out a new course, and buyers of outsourcing services need to understand where providers are headed so they can make informed decisions.
 Outsourcing Center asked 12 leading ITO …

-Outsourcing Experts Discuss New Flexible Pricing Models | Article
+Outsourcing Experts Discuss New Flexible Pricing Models

 Outsourcing Center, Kathleen Goolsby, Senior Writer